openebs-archive/openebs-docs/docs/cstor.md

 - List of disks on each node that constitute the pool on that given node
 - RAID type within the pool (currently stripe and mirror are supported).
 Refer to the [cStor Pool roadmap](/docs/next/cStorPools.html#cstor-pool-feature-roadmap) to find the status of RAIDz1 support

-**Number of pools:** It is good to start with 3 poos as the number of volume replicas will be typically three or one.
+**Number of pools:** It is good to start with 3 pools as the number of volume replicas will be typically three or one.
 However, the number of pools are fixed in OpenEBS 0.8 version.
 Support for increasing the pool replicas on the fly is in the [cStor Pool roadmap](/docs/next/cStorPools.html#cstor-pool-feature-roadmap)  .
 At the time of cStor pool creation, individual and independent pools are created on the specified nodes.

 **List of nodes that host the pools:** This information and the number of pool replicas are implicitly provided by analyzing the provided disk CRs in the spec file.
 For example, if the spec file has 3 disk CRs, which belong to 3 different nodes, it implicitly means the number of pool replicas are 3 and the list of nodes taken from the disk CR metadata.